TikTok Influencer Marketing: What Is It and How Brands Can Get Started

 - Other social media platforms: Many influencers are on multiple social media platforms.
 If you like the content someone is creating on Instagram, for example, try searching for them on TikTok.

-Aspire: Using an influencer marketing platform like Aspire makes it easy to find influencers on all platforms, connect with them, and track their performance.
+- Influencer marketing platform: Using an influencer marketing platform like Aspire makes it easy to find influencers on all platforms, connect with them, and track their performance.
 You can filter by keyword, location, engagement metrics, audience demographics, industry, and more to find the perfect TikTok creator for your brand.
 Once you find them, you can communicate with them right on the platform and even send them products right from your store.
+Check out our TikTok partnership page to look at all the ways our integration is making it even easier to find and collaborate with TikTok Influencers.

 4. Vet Your Potential Influencers